wso2/docs-ei/en/micro-integrator/docs/references/connectors/microsoft-azure-storage-connector/microsoft-azure-storage-connector-example.md

 * As `accountKey` use the access key obtained from setting up the Microsoft Azure Storage account.
 * As `accountName` get the name of created **Storage Account** inside the Microsoft Azure Storage account.
+* As `defaultEndpointsProtocol` define the protocol that need to connect with the Azure storage.
+This is an optional field and the default protocol will be `http`.
+You can configure defaultEndpointsProtocol as `https` to create secured connection with the Azure Storage.

 Now we can export the imported connector and the API into a single CAR application.
 CAR application is the one we are going to deploy to server runtime.